bucleator/PI_calculation/README.md

 # PI_calculation
 Methods to obtain PI

 % This is for hobby.
-I will get the method to calculate pi, and try them for fun.
+I will get the methods to calculate pi, and try them for fun.

+1. Montecarlo   12/02/07